 Holland has a single time zone, Central European Standard Time (UTC+1).
 Daylight savings commence on the last Sunday of March, and conclude on the last Sunday of October.

 If you’re on an Odyssey tour, we take care of tipping so you don’t need to give it a second thought.
 However, in your free time, or if travelling independently, it’s essential that you tip an appropriate amount for services.
-Tipping isn’t particularly common in Holland, with a service charge often included with the bill.
+Tipping isn’t particularly common in The Netherlands, with a service charge often included with the bill.
 However, if service is not included, it is polite to round up the bill.

-Check with your cell phone provider to see whether you’re able to make calls and use data while in Holland.
+Check with your cell phone provider to see whether you’re able to make calls and use data while in The Netherlands.
 Many providers will allow you to pay a daily fee that allows you to make calls and check the internet while only being charged your regular rates.
 However, be certain to inform your provider that you’re heading overseas, because just like a bank they can turn off your service as a result of unusual activity.

-Responsible travel tips for Holland
+Responsible travel tips for The Netherlands

 - Learn at least the local greetings to break the ice.
 Although many locals speak English, the more you know of the native language, the greater your experience of the country will be.